ALonghi/image-upload/README.md

 # image-upload

-Project used to have full-stack image upload to the Cloud
+POC to have full-stack project uploading files to AWS S3

 ## Guides